Visually Tracking Your Goals to Stay Aligned in 2026

 • Get the resources you'll need (team, tools)

 Are your goals in alignment with your vision?
 Be committed to achieving them.
 If you’re not committed to achieving your goals, who will be?
-I’ve mentioned this before: is it the right goal if you’re unwilling to dedicate time to your goal?
+I’ve mentioned this before: Is it the right goal if you’re unwilling to dedicate time to your goal?

 Plan Your Budget